Citing alleged mismanagement, Business Improvement District requests city audit past BID

+Members of the Lake Geneva City Council unanimously approved, Sept.
+13, to have a forensic audit conducted on the Business Improvement District’s finances and to send out request for proposals to obtain bids and help determine how much an audit would cost.

+City aldermen are set to discuss potential costs and funding options for the audit during the Oct.
+5 finance, licensing & regulation committee meeting.

-The Lake Geneva Business Improvement District is requesting the City of Lake Geneva conduct a forensic audit into the BIDs finances from the past five years.
+The Lake Geneva Business Improvement District is requesting the City of Lake Geneva conduct a forensic audit into the BID’s finances from the past five years and for the city to pay for the audit.

 Spyro Condos, president of the Business Improvement District Board, requested that the city conduct the audit because of alleged mismanaged funds that have occurred within the organization during the past few years before he joined the board following the April 2020 mayor election.